Conduitry/defiler/GUIDE.md

 During the transform's processing of a file, you can also create virtual files, which don't directly correspond one-to-one with physical files.
 The `Defiler` instance has a `defiler.add(file)` method, which you can pass a `File` instance to (or, more commonly, a POJO, which will be turned into a `File`).
 The virtual file will run through the transform and will thereafter be treated pretty much like a physical file.
 In particular, you can make other files depend on it with `defiler.get(path)`.

 Since Defiler has no way of knowing which virtual files will be created from transforming which files, when `defiler.get` is used to request a file that doesn't exist yet, Defiler waits until it does.
 Requesting a file that's never going to exist would cause a deadlock, so Defiler resolves this as a generalization of the above-mentioned deadlock resolution: If it ever happens that every in-process action is waiting for some other transformed file to exist, Defiler will resolve each of those pending `Promise`s returned by `defiler.get` to `undefined`.

+Similarly when retrieving files by a filter, there's no way to know which files will eventually exist.
+So Defiler will wait until all of the in-progress actions depend on filter responses or other in-progress files, at which point Defiler will resolve each pending filter `Promise` to the array of matching files that have been already completed in that moment.

 ## Generators